Saturday, February 24, 2024

 The keening world.

-Eyes that have seen too far, too fierce, too keen,
+Eyes that have seen too far, too fierce, too keen;

 Beheld white fire masquerading as inviolate truth